lanmower/hexo-rss-importer/README.md

-# LANMOWER fixed commandline calls
+# LANMOWER calls are now series and report commandlines, creator field added

 # Hexo RSS Importer
 Regularly scan for new articles from syndications and import them into your blog